Kenneth-Brandon/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the document object model.

 2. What is an event?

+An event is when an user interacts with a web-page or web-site.

 3. What is an event listener?

+An event listener is the act of interaction of a web-page or web-site.
+Double click, clicking a mouse or scrolling down or up a web-page.

 4. Why would we convert a NodeList into an Array?

+We convert NodeList into an Array so we can access Array methods and to use API's.

 5. What is a component?

+Reusable piece of code that can be used to build elements sharing functionality and styling.

 ### Git Set up